Ely Cathedral: Norman abbey church

 The design had many similarities to Winchester, a cruciform plan with central crossing tower, aisled transepts, a three-storey elevation and a semi-circular apse at the east end.
 It was one of the largest buildings under construction north of the Alps at the time.
 The first phase of construction took in the eastern arm of the church, and the north and south transepts.
 However, a significant break in the way the masonry is laid indicates that, with the transepts still unfinished, there was an unplanned halt to construction that lasted several years.
 It would appear that when Abbott Simeon died in 1093, an extended interregnum caused all work to cease.
 The administration of Ranulf Flambard may have been to blame.
 He illegally kept various posts unfilled, including that of Abbot of Ely, so he could appropriate the income.
 In 1099 he got himself appointed Bishop of Durham, in 1100 Abbot Richard was appointed to Ely and building work resumed.
 It is Abbot Richard who asserted Ely's independence from the Diocese of Lincoln, and pressed for it to be made a diocese in its own right, with the abbey church as its cathedral.
 Although Abbot Richard died in 1107, his successor Hervey le Breton was able to achieve this and become the first Bishop of Ely in 1109.
-This period at the start of the 12th century was when Ely re-affirmed its link with its Anglo-Saxon past.
+This period at the start of the twelfth century was when Ely re-affirmed its link with its Anglo-Saxon past.
 The struggle for independence coincided with the period when resumption of building work required the removal of the shrines from the old building and the translation of the relics into the new church.
 This appears to have allowed, in the midst of a Norman-French hierarchy, an unexpectedly enthusiastic development of the cult of these pre-Norman saints and benefactors.

 The Norman east end and the whole of the central area of the crossing are now entirely gone, but the architecture of the transepts survives in a virtually complete state, to give a good impression of how it would have looked.
 Massive walls pierced by Romanesque arches would have formed aisles running around all sides of the choir and transepts.
 Three tiers of archways rise from the arcaded aisles.
 Galleries with walkways could be used for liturgical processions, and above that is the Clerestory with a passage within the width of the wall.